Introduction

 SNMP Network Device

-If you selected SNMP Network Device as profile type, provide inputs for the following fields:
+If you select SNMP Network Device as profile type, provide inputs for the following fields:

 • Credentials: Select a credential from the drop-down list.
 This credential refers to the access, authorization, or authentication credentials assigned to your devices managed by the network administrators.